Build-Week-Weight-Lifting-Journal-3/Backend/README.md

 ## Get Exercises by Body Region

 1) Send a "GET" request to the endpoint `localhost:5050/api/exercises/regions/:region` where region is the muscle group you want to search for.
-In Example- `chest`, `shoulders`, `legs` etc. Using lowercase for inputting these fields will keep everything working properly.
+In Example- `chest`, `shoulders`, `legs` etc. Using lowercase for these fields will keep everything working properly.

 # Journals